friedice5467/RNCliFirebaseTemplate/template/README.md

 # React Native CLI Firebase Template

-This is a custom React Native template based off of https://github.com/invertase/react-native-firebase-authentication-example with some modifications.
+This is a react native template for quickly spinning up a react native typescript + firebase project.

 ## Prerequisites